ethereum/remix-project/remix-debug/README.md

 # `remix-debug`

-remix-debug is a libraries which wrap other remix-* libraries to make debugging thereum transactions easier.
+remix-debug wrap other remix-* libraries and can be used to debug Ethereum transactions.

 + [Installation](#installation)
 + [Development](#development)